OneMusic Australia FAQs

 What is covered by my current licence?

 The introduction of OneMusic Australia represents the perfect opportunity for businesses to review their licences and to make sure that their details are correct and their coverage is up to date.
 APRA AMCOS and PPCA are able to send you a breakdown of what you are currently licensed for and when that licence is due for renewal.
-They can also help you ensure that your business is adequately licensed for your use of music.
+They can also help you ensure that your business is adequately licensed for your use of music, including if you currently have a licence from one organisation, but need a licence from both.

 Will distribution processes change with OneMusic Australia?